-375- 287

 -377-

-tain length of time, and filled up our hole, and said a couple of
+come in a certain length of time, and filled up our hole, and said a couple of

-farmers with guns must stand watch around about the cabin every
+farmers with guns must stand watch around about the cabin every night,

-takes a look, and says:
+look, and says:

 "Don't be no rougher on him than you're